ronami/HypeScript/README.md

 // Errors is now equal to the following type: type Expected = [
-  "Line 7: Argument of type 'string' is not assignable to parameter of type 'number'."
+  "7: Argument of type 'string' is not assignable to parameter of type 'number'."
 ];
 ```